 Irrespective of what you choose, ensure that the material is free from every chemical substance.

 Getting all the features you desire in a product might not be possible if you go for a “green” product.
 If your tyke has health issues, the product you choose should provide some alleviation from such issues.
-A typical example is an orthopedic foam; however, you can select a product that uses natural materials as its stuff-sack covering.
+A typical example is an orthopedic foam; however instead of using orthopedic dog beds for your pet, you can select a product that uses natural materials as its stuff-sack covering.